Denmark–Romania relations: Cooperation

 In 2003, Denmark and Romania agreed to cooperate on a climate project, the first Danish project in Eastern Europe.
 The project assists Romania with replacing wood waste products for new technology, to provide heating to the poor regions of Romania.

+Economic relations

+In 2008, Danish export to Romania amounted 1,644 million DKK, while Romanian export amounted 475 million DKK.

 High level visits

 In May 2000, Queen Margrethe II and Prince Henrik visited Romania.
 During their visit, they visited the orphanage Sfanta Macrina which is run by DanChurchAid.

 Danish Prime Minister Anders Fogh Rasmussen visited Romania in September 2003.
 During his visit he met Prime Minister of Romania Adrian Năstase.
 Romanian President Ion Iliescu visited Denmark in 2004.
 In 2006, Anders Fogh Rasmussen visited Romania, to make a speech at the annual meeting of the Romanian ambassadors.